• Skip to primary navigation

 Chapter 40A

-What we consider “regular zoning” is established under MGL Chapter 40A.
+What we consider “regular zoning” is established under M.G.L.
+Chapter 40A.
 This chapter authorizes cities (other than Boston) and towns to establish local zoning rules and sets standards for their administration.

 Chapter 40B